20 Nov Child Custody: Do Florida Courts have Jurisdiction over my Child Custody Dispute?

 Jurisdiction in Miami, FL Child Custody Disputes

-Accordingly, any “parenting plan” (“custody” / “time sharing”, etc.) type determination (including modifications) that involve the children, must take place in the Court which originally had jurisdiction with regards to your Florida Parenting Plan.
+Accordingly, any “parenting plan” (“custody” / “time-sharing”, etc.) type determination (including modifications) that involves the children, must take place in the Court which originally had jurisdiction with regards to your Florida Parenting Plan.
 Of course, like most other things in life, there are exceptions to the rule, including some situations in which all parties to the action (including the child) no longer reside in the State which originally had jurisdiction.